grammyjs/website/site/docs/plugins/ratelimiter.md

 | GCRA | Smooth sustained pacing | Explicit burst capacity | No fixed reset boundary | O(1) | Yes |
 | Cooldown | Minimum delay between actions | One action at a time | No fixed-window edge case | O(1) | Fixed at one |

-::: tip There is no universally best algorithm
+::: tip There Is No Universally Best Algorithm
 The right algorithm depends on what you are protecting.
 A command that should run at most once every 30 seconds has different semantics from a chat where users should be allowed to send a short burst and then slow down.
 :::